jorgemunozl/jorgemunozl.github.io/src/components/Featured Notes/Lie Algebras a step for the universal theory and a monster living on a huge dimension.md

 tags:
   - baby
 author: Jorge
-date: 2025-09-25 11:29
+date: 2024-11-25 11:29
 modified: 2025-10-25 11:24
 ---
+I mean there are a ton of beauty ideas.

-This note gives a concise, intuitive introduction to Lie algebras and explains why they matter so much in physics.
+intuitive introduction to Lie algebras and explains why they matter so much in physics.
 It aims to bridge the mathematical definition and the standard physical applications (symmetries, conservation laws, quantum mechanics, and gauge theories).

 ## What is a Lie algebra?